ECP-CANDLE/Supervisor/workflows/cp1/nested_me_ex/README.md

 resident task.
 Any more than 3 and the additional resident tasks are *me2* resident tasks.

+To run the workflow, edit `swift/workflow.sh` for your machine (i.e. edit swift-t location, number of PROCS etc.), and run.
+The script takes a single argument: an experiment id.
+So, ```./workflow.sh t1```

+Note that is work in progress and I have seen some seg faults when then entire workflow has finished.

 The implementation consists of two nested loops driven by these resident tasks.
 The overall flow looks like: